leebilly0/Team-Eagle/README.md

 Team Eagle Repository

 3-23-16
+Changed login_functions.inc to loginfunctions.php
+	-Because of security reasons
+Designed Donors page for user
+	-will be implementing to admin side once user side is done since its the same code.
+Made changes to index.php and admin.php
+	-Modified Poleaps code for a more universal use -Created a confirgurationsDatabase.php for logging into each team mates sql -also helps with universal use on different pages -added to all ADMIN pages
+		-add to all USER pages

+3-23-16
 I messed up the files by accident.
 Reverted it back to poleaps last commit lol -Billy

 3-2-16